tsinghua-fib-lab/EmbodiedCity/README.md

 #### 3.6 FAQ

-###### After invoking the control action, the drone did not move.
+##### After invoking the control action, the drone did not move.

 It is possible that the drone collided with a building.
 Try issuing a command to move the drone in a direction without obstacles.
 Alternatively, use the function DroneClient.move_to_position to force it to a specified location.

-###### What should I do if I need the drone to perform more complex operations?
+##### What should I do if I need the drone to perform more complex operations?

 Please download and install the full embodiedcity simulator.

 ##  4 <a name='Tasks'></a> Embodied Tasks 📋

 In the Embodied City, we define five key embodied tasks that reflect three essential human-like abilities for intelligent agents in an open world: perception, reasoning, and decision-making.
-For perception, we focus on the task of (1) embodied first-view scene understanding; for reasoning, we address (2) embodied question answering and (3) dialogue; and for decision-making, we include (4) embodied action (visual-language navigation) and (5) embodied task planning.
+For perception, we focus on the task of [embodied first-view scene understanding](#431-embodied-first-view-scene-understanding); for reasoning, we address [embodied question answering](#432-embodied-question-answering) and [dialogue](#433-embodied-dialogue); and for decision-making, we include [embodied action (visual-language navigation)](#434-embodied-action-vision-and-language-navigation) and [embodied task planning](#435-embodied-task-planning).

 ![Embodied Tasks](./Embodied_Tasks.png)